 Charles E. Horn, Jr., owns and operates Delta Springs LLC, a poultry, replacement dairy heifer, grain and beef cattle farm in Mt.
 Solon, VA.
-Mr. Horn currently serves on the Valley Conservation Council board of directors, and has been a member of the North River Ruritan Club over 30 years, currently serving as treasurer.
+Mr. Horn has been a member of the North River Ruritan Club over 30 years, currently serving as treasurer.

 Kyle E. House is an owner/operator of Kettle Wind Farm, LLC in Prince William County, VA.
-The family operation consists of 3,000 acres of corn, soybeans, wheat and hay as well as 1,000 acres of sod.
+The family operation consists of 2750 acres of corn, soybeans, wheat and hay as well as 1000 acres of sod.
 Mr. House is a County Committee member of the Fairfax/Loudoun/Prince William FSA Office.